cego/git-request-list/readme.md

 file to use.
 All other behaviour is controlled by the configuration file.

 The configuration file is written in YAML and should contain a list of sources from which to fetch pull- or merge-requests.
-For example, the configuration file below is for fetching all github pull requests for the identified by a given access token and merge requests from two repositories in a privately hosted Gitlab.
+For example, the configuration file below is for fetching github pull requests for the user identified by a given access token and merge requests from all repositories in the `foo` namespace and the `bar/baz` project in a privately hosted Gitlab.

     ---
     sort_by: updated